balena-io-examples/aws-iot-provision/README.md

 # AWS Lambda for IoT Device Provisioning

-This Lambda function allows you to provision and synchronize a balena device with AWS IoT Core in a secure and automated way.
+This Lambda function allows you to provision and synchronize a balena device with AWS IoT Core in a secure and automated way via an HTTP endpoint.
 The Lambda may be called by a balena device, as seen in the [cloud-relay](https://github.com/balena-io-examples/cloud-relay) example.

 | Command | Actions |
 |-------------|--------|